 I bought this game, played it a lot, and really enjoyed it.
 I run an old OS X because I have some expensive, but dated music software that cannot run on a more recent OS.
 When this game issued an updated, it made it impossible for me to access the game.
 It prompts me to update my OS, but as noted earlier, that would be an expensive change to make.
 I paid $30 for this game and it was essentially taken from me by the update.
 I doubt I will ever see my $30 or get my copy of the game back.

 I suspect that the license agreement somehow gave them the right to alter my copy of the game even though it is on my own computer.
 There was a time when downloading software on your computer meant it was yours to control - sadly many license agreements seem to be shifting away from this.
-I could bother to read through the legal notice, complain to Apple or the developers of this game, and try to get my money back or somehow have my copy restored, but we all know that will never happen.
+I could bother to read through the legal notice, complain to Microsoft or the developers of this game, and try to get my money back or somehow have my copy restored, but we all know that will never happen.
 I probably signed away any rights I had when I bought it and fighting it is not worth the effort for a $30 game.
 Nonetheless, I feel like I got screwed.
 I find it frustrating and think it is a dishonest business practice.

 In the future, try not to swindle your customers.
 Even if the update that corrupted my copy was issued with good intentions, in practice it stole $30 from me.